 Chiacchio IP, LLC is a results-oriented law firm focused solely on helping its clients achieve their intellectual property-related objectives and solve any intellectual property issues they may be grappling with.
-Chiacchio IP partners with its clients to help them make informed decisions regarding intellectual property-related matters.
-Chiacchio IP understands the high stakes involved where intellectual property is at issue; and how our Chicago IP lawyers go about handling such matters reflects this understanding.
+Chiacchio IP, LLC partners with its clients to help them make informed decisions regarding intellectual property-related matters.
+Chiacchio IP, LLC understands the high stakes involved where intellectual property is at issue; and how we go about handling such matters reflects this understanding.
 After even a brief period of time working together, our clients become at ease that their matter is receiving the highest level of attention and care.
-Chiacchio IP believes that expertise in intellectual property law combined with dedication to client service is the recipe for achieving clients’ goals and otherwise meeting clients’ expectations.
+Chiacchio IP, LLC believes that expertise in intellectual property law combined with dedication to client service is the recipe for achieving clients’ goals and meeting clients’ expectations.

-Intellectual property refers to property rights in intangible assets that are the product of human ingenuity, as compared to tangible personal property or land (which attorneys refer to as “real property”).
-The policy underlying legal recognition of intellectual property rights is that, by granting such proprietary rights, this will create financial incentive to innovate and otherwise create.
-There are four means by which one may secure legal protection for their intellectual property: patents, copyrights, trade secrets, and trademarks.
-In some instances, more than one of these forms of intellectual property protection may be desirable.
-Each of these categories is discussed further below.
-Chiacchio IP provides the full range of services relevant to intellectual property matters.
+Intellectual property refers to property rights in intangible assets that are the product of human ingenuity, as compared to tangible personal property or land (the legal term for which is “real property”).
+The rationale for government recognition of intellectual property rights is to incentivize innovation by creating the opportunity for intellectual property owners to realize the financial fruits of their innovation.
+There are four types of intellectual property protection: patents, trademarks, copyrights, and trade secrets.
+In some instances, more than one of these forms of intellectual property protection may be available and desirable.
+Each of these forms of intellectual property is discussed further below.
+Chiacchio IP, LLC provides the full range of services relevant to each form of intellectual property protection.

 A patent is a federal government-approved monopoly that provides exclusive rights to practice an invention in the U.S. for a limited period of time (20 years from filing of the application).
 Patents provide critical economic incentive for innovation.
 Patents consist of a specification, drawings (where necessary to understand the invention), and claims.
 The “specification” must contain a detailed description of the invention and must specifically describe the advance over what was previously known.
 Drawings, while not, strictly speaking, necessary in all instances, are very helpful to ensure that the invention is fully and adequately described.
 Every patent must contain at least one claim.
 A claim is a sentence, appearing at the end of the patent, after the specification, precisely defining exactly what the invention is, legally speaking.
 Further, the claims must be adequately supported by the specification.
 This requires that the description of the invention set forth in the specification enables a person possessing an ordinary level of skill in the pertinent field to make and use in the invention without having to engage in undue experimentation.